laravel/docs/logging.md

 By default, Laravel uses the `stack` channel when logging messages.
 The `stack` channel is used to [aggregate multiple log channels](#building-log-stacks) into a single channel.

-You can specify your application's log driver using the `LOG_DRIVER` environment variable.
+You can specify your application's log channel using the `LOG_CHANNEL` environment variable.
 However, to customize some of the configuration options documented below that are not available via environment variables, you should publish Laravel's complete `logging` configuration file using the `config:publish` Artisan command:

 ```
 php artisan config:publish logging